ivaquero/typst-fasvg/README.md

 ## Usage

-1. Download the FontAwesome 6.4.0 from [FontAwesome Official Site](https://github.com/FortAwesome/Font-Awesome/releases/download/6.4.2/fontawesome-free-6.4.2-desktop.zip), unzip it into your workspace folder, and rename it as `fontawesome`.
+1. Download the FontAwesome latest desktop version from [FontAwesome Official Site](https://github.com/FortAwesome/Font-Awesome/releases/download/6.4.2/fontawesome-free-6.4.2-desktop.zip), unzip it into your workspace folder, and rename it as `fontawesome`.
 2. Download the `fontawesome.typ` file, and place it into your workspace folder as well.
 3. Import it into your Typst file, and use it with `icon()` function like the following example